s3644269/demo-iot/README.md

 In this week, we introduce:

-* reading inputs using input()
+* reading JSON and using requests for JSONPlaceholder
+* We introduce logging and debugger
-* how to read in character arrays
+* how to read super/sub classes
-* how to write for loops in python

 ---
-For next week, we will talk about OOP python and more...